-Maryland will set separate starting points for each unique grade structure by averaging the starting points across grades for each AYP element - reading, mathematics, attendance, and/or graduation rate as appropriate.
+Maryland set separate starting points for each unique grade structure by averaging the starting points across grades for each AYP element - reading, mathematics, attendance, and/or graduation rate as appropriate.

-The starting points for academic assessments and attendance rate will be determined by:
+The starting points for academic assessments and attendance rate were determined by:

 - Computing the percent proficient for each subgroup separately for each measure. - Ranking the schools from lowest to highest separately for each measure at each grade level.
-Identify the performance (percent proficient or attendance rate) for the school at the 20th percentile in terms of enrollment separately for reading, mathematics, and attendance at each grade level. - Selecting the higher of the two as the starting point (SP).
+Identifying the performance (percent proficient or attendance rate) for the school at the 20th percentile in terms of enrollment separately for reading, mathematics, and attendance at each grade level. - Selecting the higher of the two as the starting point (SP).

-These computations will yield separate starting points for each grade level and measure.
-The grade level starting points will be used to compute starting points in each of the following: reading, mathematics, and attendance rate and/or graduation rate as appropriate for each school.
-Starting points for schools with grade structures including two or more assessed grades will be computed by taking the weighted average of the grade specific starting points for reading and mathematics separately and the unweighted average of the grade specific attendance across all grades and/or graduation rate as appropriate.
+These computations yielded separate starting points for each grade level and measure.
+The grade level starting points were used to compute starting points in each of the following: reading, mathematics, and attendance rate and/or graduation rate as appropriate for each school.
+Starting points for schools with grade structures including two or more assessed grades were computed by taking the weighted average of the grade specific starting points for reading and mathematics separately and the unweighted average of the grade specific attendance across all grades and/or graduation rate as appropriate.

-- Attachment A, Draft Implementation Procedures for AYP Determinations - Attachment B, Draft Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04, Public School Standards
+- Attachment A, Implementation Procedures for AYP Determinations - Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04, Public School Standards